 What Is a Variable Annuity?

-Usually, the annuity company guarantees you won’t lose access to your initial investment.
-But if your portfolio doesn’t perform well, you may not make any interest.
+Usually, the annuity company guarantees return of premium (ROP), which means that you won’t lose your initial investment.
+But if your portfolio doesn’t perform well, you may not earn any growth.
 On the other hand, if your portfolio performs well, you have the potential for greater gains.

 This is different from a fixed annuity, which features a pre-set interest rate that doesn’t depend on the performance of investments.

 When you purchase a variable annuity, you will have a number of options for investing the funds in your portfolio.
 The options, or subaccounts, may include stock mutual funds, bond mutual funds, money market funds, stable income value mutual funds and other investments.

 With a deferred, variable annuity, there will be two phases, the accumulation phase and a payout phase.
 With deferred annuities, you begin receiving income payments at a later date.
 If your variable annuity is structured also as an immediate annuity, there will be no accumulation phase.